 The first International Amateur Pair Go Championship was held in 1990.
 In Britain, there is an annual British Pair Go Championships, which has been held since 1991.
 A Pair Go side event also takes place at the London Open.
 Additionally, Pair Go is often played less formally at other tournaments and clubs.

-Pair Go at the World Mind Sports Games (Great Britain (left) vs Italy)
+The picture shows Pair Go at the World Mind Sports Games (Great Britain (left) vs Italy)